Kotlin/dataframe/docs/StardustDocs/topics/operations.md

 ## Shortcut operations
 Some operations are shortcuts for more general operations:
 * [rename](rename.md), [group](group.md), [flatten](flatten.md) are special cases of [move](move.md)
-* [valueCounts](valueCounts.md) is a special cases of [groupBy](groupBy.md)
+* [valueCounts](valueCounts.md) is a special case of [groupBy](groupBy.md)
 * [pivotCounts](pivot.md#pivotcounts), [pivotMatches](pivot.md#pivotmatches) are special cases of [pivot](pivot.md)
 * [fillNulls](fill.md#fillnulls), [fillNaNs](fill.md#fillnans), [fillNA](fill.md#fillna) are special cases of [update](update.md)
 * [convert](convert.md) is a special case of [replace](replace.md)

-Use these shortcuts to apply the most common `DataFrame` transformations easier.
-If you need more customization you can fall back to the general operations.
+You can use these shortcuts to apply the most common `DataFrame` transformations easier, but you can always fall back to general operations if you need more customization.